These are the best fly fishing books that we recommend all anglers read before heading out on the water or learning some

 If you’re a fly fisherman, any spy novel, any romance novel, or any biography will have to work overtime to compare to the sheer thrill of the chase that you know so well.
 So, to give you a little extra happiness on those most dreary of non-fly-fishing days, we’ve rounded up the best fly fishing books known to man.

 The Best Fly Fishing Books You Should Read

 Fly Fishing For Beginners – Best Fly Fishing Book To Start With

 by Chris Hansen

 Whatever you are after, Chris Hansen knows what he is doing, and his book Fly Fishing For Beginners is a sterling example of mastery in action.
 Fly Fishing For Beginners covers every fly fishing angle, from finding the right gear, practicing casting, and reading the water to cleaning your gear after an outing.
-The photos and illustrations add to the clarity of the book and are additionally helpful to people that are just starting on their fly fishing journey.
+The photos and illustrations add to the book’s clarity and are especially helpful if you are just starting on your fly fishing journey.

 I own a huge library of books on fly fishing and am in the industry.
 Each year I teach as many willing souls to fly fish as I can.
 This book is the best beginner’s fly fishing book on the market!
 It has wonderful instructions, diagrams, and pictures to make the teaching complete.
 If you buy one book to get started, this is it!

 Earrol, fly fisherman from Logan, UT